The Medicine Wheel - Your Signpost Toward Totality

 The Sorcerer's Dream is available at Booklocker, Amazon, and everywhere they sell books.

-Alysa Braceau, Dreamshield, lives in the Netherlands (Europe), she is mother of a 7-year old daughter.
+Elizabeth August, Dreamshield, lives in the Netherlands (Europe), she is mother.
 She studied social legal studies and the passed ten years she is a (freelance) journalist and publisher.
 Besides that she has a healing practice and gives workshops about the Art of Dreaming.